 Homicide is a criminal offense that carries the potential for the most severe consequences available under the law.
 A murder conviction can result in life imprisonment or, in severe circumstances, the death penalty.
 With so much on the line, it is important to speak with a relentless Omaha murder lawyer.

-A proactive criminal defense attorney from Berry Law could investigate the matter further to develop an effective defense strategy on your behalf.
-Our defense lawyers have significant trial experience, and they could provide you the legal representation you need to fight your charges.
+A proactive criminal defense lawyer from Berry Law could investigate the matter further to develop an effective defense strategy on your behalf.
+Our defense lawyers have significant trial experience and could provide the legal representation you need to fight your charges.

 First-Degree Murder in Omaha

 According to Nebraska Revised Statutes §28-302, homicide refers to the killing of someone who was alive at the time of the criminal act.
 Under Nebraska law, there are two separate degrees of murder.

 First-degree murder can be characterized as purposely killing someone with premeditated malice while committing or attempting to commit first-degree sexual assault, arson, robbery, kidnapping, hijacking, or burglary.
 First-degree murder is either a Class I or Class IA felony under Nebraska law.
 The level of the felony charge depends on the existence of aggravating and mitigating factors.

 A conviction for a Class I felony under Neb.
 Rev. Stat. §28-105 could result in a death sentence.
 For a Class IA felony conviction, the penalty may be life in prison.
 Due to the severity of these repercussions, getting representation from a dedicated murder lawyer in Omaha may be essential to building a strong defense.